Here is a look at the Advantages & Disadvantages of Photo Stream and the steps to Enable Photo Stream on iPhone or iPad.

 Enable Photo Stream on iPhone and iPad

-The uploading of Photos from iPhone to My Photo Stream takes place, whenever your device is connected to Wi-Fi and the Camera App is not being used.
+When Photo Stream is enabled, Photos that you shoot on iPhone gets automatically uploaded to iCloud, whenever your device is connected to Wi-Fi and the Camera App is not being used.

-However, you need be aware that Photos uploaded to Photo Stream will only remain accessible for a period of 30 days, after which they get automatically deleted.
+However, you need be aware that Photos uploaded to Photo Stream will remain available for download only for a period of 30 days, after which they will be automatically deleted.

 1. Steps to Enable Photo Stream on iPhone and iPad